Learn What it Means to be a Witness | 08

 AUTHOR: Holy Scripture

-The discipline of being a witness is better learned through observation and practice.
-The men and women of the Bible serve as our mentors and guides as we learn to be effective witnesses.
+Men and women of the Bible can serve as our mentors and guides as we learn to be effective witnesses.

 The written Scripture is CSB, however, the audio Scripture is ESV.